 Types of Retirement Communities

 When you’re seeking out a retirement home, it’s essential to keep in mind there are various types of retirement communities.
-Some common community types include active adult 55+ communities for home buyers, senior apartments, assisted living homes (or personal care), nursing homes for skilled nursing care, memory care community, and life plan communities (also known as continuing care retirement communities).
+Some common community types include active adult 55+ communities for home buyers, senior independent living apartments, assisted living homes (or personal care), nursing homes for skilled nursing care, memory care community, and life plan communities (also known as continuing care retirement communities).
 Each living community model aims to offer a safe, welcoming environment for seniors with different needs and preferences.

 Considerations for Choosing a Retirement Community